Vyral/base-template/_posts/2018-06-13-should-you-choose-a-team-or-an-individual-agent.md

 What are the differences between individual agents and teams?
 Today I am going to tell you about the advantages and disadvantages of both.

 Most agents work individually.
 They work for a brokerage and run their business by themselves.
-The brokerage provides support for paperwork, answering phones, making appointment, and more.
+The brokerage provides support for paperwork, answering phones, making appointments, and more.

 Teams, however, normally have an admin or two who focuses on those kinds of tasks.
 When you hire an agent from a team, you are hiring that entire group or professionals.